Working With the Inspectors

 The Canvas Inspectors

-Changing the Canvas Size and Scale with the Canvas Size Inspector
+Define the Size and Autosizing Properties of Your Canvas with the Canvas Size Inspector

 - The Orientation of pages can be Portrait (vertical), Landscape (horizontal), or can be taken from the settings in Page Setup, which is the default setting.

 Select a canvas by clicking its preview in the sidebar to edit its background fill properties.
-As with the Object Fill inspector you can choose from nine fill styles and edit various parameters of each.
+As with the Fill inspector (see Coloring Shapes with the Fill Inspector, earlier in this chapter), you can choose from nine fill styles and edit various parameters of each.

 You can also add an image to a canvas.
-Just click the canvas in the sidebar and then use the Background Image inspector to place an image similarly to the Object Image inspector.
+Just click the canvas in the sidebar and then use the Background Image inspector to place an image similarly to the Image inspector (see Placing Graphics Inside a Shape with the Image Inspector, earlier in this chapter).

-Use the controls to the left of the Mask button to Manually Size, Stretch, or Tile the image you’ve placed.
-Use the grid of four fields to position the image from left, from top, sized horizontally, or sized vertically.
-Use the slider at the bottom of the inspector to change the image’s opacity.
+Use the controls above the Mask button to Manually Size, Stretch, or Tile the image you’ve placed.
+Use the grid of four fields to the right to position the image from left, from top, sized horizontally, or sized vertically.
+Use the slider beneath the image well to change the image’s opacity.

 Use the Units inspector to determine the unit of measure to use for the canvas and its rulers, as well as to set the scale and ruler origin points.